jogi/jogi.blog/README.md

 Atlas provides the following features out of the box:

-* A set of [Gulp](/gulpfile.babel.js) tasks for SASS, Linting, ES2015, Image compression
 * Environment driven `robots.txt` file (disallows robots on everything other than production)
 * Base HTML templates with easy customisation/extension
 * [Configuration](/netlify.toml) for Netlify deployments